Skip to content

 New, state-of-the-art lab space is being built for the Ophthalmic Technician program.
 The space will include a classroom and lab space for two examination lanes, two diagnostic exam rooms, and leading-edge equipment.

-At ECC, all diagnostic components of the Ophthalmic Technician program are overseen by a credentialed ophthalmologist.
-ECC's Ophthalmic Technician program graduates will be prepared to sit for the Certified Ophthalmic Technician exam (COT) offered through the Joint Commission on Allied Health Personnel in Ophthalmology (JCAHPO).
+At ECC, all Ophthalmic Technician program diagnostic components are overseen by a credentialed ophthalmologist.
+ECC’s Ophthalmic Technician program graduates will be ready to take the Certified Ophthalmic Technician exam (COT).
+The Joint Commission on Allied Health Personnel in Ophthalmology (JCAHPO) offers this exam.

 Are you interested in becoming an ophthalmic technician?

 What is an Ophthalmic Technician?
-An ophthalmic technician is a health care professional who works with an ophthalmologist, a medical doctor specializing in diagnosing and treating eye conditions.
+An ophthalmic technician works with an ophthalmologist, a medical doctor specializing in diagnosing and treating eye conditions.
 The primary role of an ophthalmic technician is to assist the ophthalmologist in performing routine eye exams and diagnostic tests.
-This includes measuring a patient's visual acuity, testing for color blindness, and checking for the presence of common eye diseases such as glaucoma or cataracts.
+This involves measuring a patient’s visual acuity and testing for color blindness.
+It also includes checking for common eye diseases like glaucoma or cataracts.

-Ophthalmic technicians also help prepare patients for eye surgery, measuring the size and shape of the eye to ensure the correct equipment is used.
-In addition to conducting tests, they educate patients on the proper care of their eyes, such as how to use eye drops and protect their eyes from damage.
+Ophthalmic technicians assist in preparing patients for eye surgery by measuring the eye’s size and shape for proper equipment use.
+They conduct tests and educate patients on proper eye care, including using eye drops and protecting eyes from damage.
 They also keep records of patients' test results and medical history and maintain and clean ophthalmic equipment.
 To become an ophthalmic technician, one must complete a formal training program and pass a certification exam.

 Ophthalmic Technician Information Session